Inspired by the automotive industry, a protective film layer can help keep your mountain bike in peak condition

 As anyone who’s tried applying their own frame protection can probably testify, it can be a fiddly process – and a daunting one, too, particularly if you feel like you’re risking slicing off a thumb every time you cut out the relevant sections.
 The theory with invisiFRAME kits, however, is that they make the whole process more straightforward and less stressful.

-Every frame covering is made to order, so when you make a purchase on the invisiFRAME website, your unique kit should be manufactured and posted out from their Shropshire base within days.
+That’s because every frame covering is made to order, so when you make a purchase on the invisiFRAME website, your unique kit is manufactured and posted out from their Shropshire base within days.
 When it lands on your doorstep, you’ll find sheets of polyurethane film pre-cut to fit the dimensions of your bike – think of it like a sheet of stickers, though on a much larger scale – and detailed assembly instructions explaining how to put everything together.

 Once the sticker is applied, the supplied squeegee is used to squeeze the fitting solution out.